SE-2000: History

 In 2009, SE-2000 program was approved for ₹1798 crore and program to develop a 2 MN class main engine began.

 During May and June 2015, ISRO and Roscosmos signed a wide-ranging Memorandum of Understanding for cooperation in space.
 A. S. Kiran Kumar, Chairman of the ISRO, stated that one of the first benefits would be the availability of Russian test stand for initial testing of the SE-2000, while the Semi-cryogenic Integrated Engine Test Facility at Mahendragiri being built.
 The engine is a part of the ₹1800 crore semi-cryogenic launch vehicle program, which would be capable of placing 6000–10000 kg in GTO.
 The engine however will not be the part of first flight of Gaganyaan, India's first crewed mission to space, given timelines and schedules.

 In 2017, Ukrainian firm Yuzhmash was contracted by ISRO to conduct tests on critical components of SE-2000.
 First stage of contract was reportedly complete and tests were expected to be completed by 2019.
 In April 2022, ISRO chairman S. Somanath stated that tests within the country were to begin in next 3 months.
 By November 2022, the test facility and stand had been nearly ready for engine as well as SC120 stage test which would upgrade India's existing LVM3 rocket.

 The intermediate configuration, designated as the Power Head Test Article (PHTA), which includes all engine systems except the thrust chamber, will undergo performance evaluation tests prior to the integrated engine level hot tests.
 It will serve as an engine prototype for the SE-2000.
+ISRO chairman V.Narayanan stated in April 2026 hat development of the engine has been accelerated by the Indian Government.